ilyatbn/aws_alwayson/README.md

 Full changelog is available [here](/changelog.md).
 ## Compatibility:
 Tested and working on:
-aChrome - v101
+Chrome - v137
-Brave - v1.77.10
+Brave - v1.77
-Firefox - v100

 ## Known issues:
+- Firefox was dropped due to their annoying MV3 optional permissions not working correctly. dont feel like solving for now.
-- AWS SSO uses tabs to capture credentials. if you have multiple accounts configured or something in your SSO process stops, the credential capture might fail.
+- AWS SSO uses tabs to capture credentials. any stop that requires interaction with the login process may cause the capture to fail. nothing i can do about that you just need to rerun the process.
-- AWS SSO's auto refresh also uses a new tab.
-This caused issues of multiple tabs being open at once when the OS is sleeping (due to how google handles timers).
-We configured a
+- AWS SSO's auto refresh caused issues of multiple tabs being open at once when the OS is sleeping (due to how google handles timers).
+We configured a workaround that requires the user to do any interaction with the browser. we detect that he's "active" this way and open the tab then.
 - (Edge) Options UI is smaller than the elements.
 - (Opera) Options UI opens in a full tab.
 - Sometimes when the Gmail user account is signed out (or the session expires), the error message shown in the extension is incorrect.